 On March 26, 1941, English ethologist, evolutionary biologist and author Richard Dawkins was born.
 Dawkins first came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
 With his book The Extended Phenotype (1982), he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism’s body, but can stretch far into the environment.

+Richard Dawkins was born in Nairobi, Kenya, where his father Clinton John Dawkins was transferred as a member of the Allied Forces.
 Richard Dawkins studied zoology at Balliol College, Oxford, graduating in 1962.
 There he was tutored by Nikolaas Tinbergen and continued as a research student under Tinbergen’s supervision, receiving his MA and doctorate degrees by 1966, and remained a research assistant for another year.
-While Tinbergen researched animal behaviour, Dawkin mainly focused on models of animal decision-making.
+While Tinbergen researched animal behavior, Dawkin mainly focused on models of animal decision-making.

 At the University of California, Berkeley Dawking was assistant professor of zoology and became a lecturer at the University of Oxford in 1970.
 In 1995, he was appointed Simonyi Professor for the Public Understanding of Science at Oxford, a position he held until 2008.
 In 2011, Dawkins joined the professoriate of the New College of the Humanities, a new private university in London, established by A. C. Grayling, which opened in September 2012.